K9SKY

 5. Dog Shampoo and Conditioner

 Bathtime is fun, at least for some dogs!
 Using a dog-specific shampoo and conditioner is very important.
 Human shampoo can be too strong and hurt your dog’s skin.
 Dog shampoo is made with gentle ingredients that clean without drying.
 Conditioner helps make the coat soft and easy to brush.
-Always rinse well so there’s no leftover soap.
+Always rinse well so there is no leftover soap.
 These dog grooming tools are perfect for keeping your buddy smelling great.

 6. Grooming Scissors